blongho/worldCountryData/README.md

 [![](https://jitpack.io/v/blongho/world-country-flags.svg)](https://jitpack.io/#blongho/world-country-flags)

 An Android library that contains 'all' the flags of the countries of the world This is to be used for android projects where the developer is interested in getting the flag of a particular country for any reason.

 - A country flag is obtained as a drawable resource id.
-- There is possibility to get all the countries and their flags by calling just two methods.
+- There is possibility to get all the countries and their flags by invoking just two methods.

 ## System requirement
 - Android minSDKversion = 15